 The amount you’ll save if you claim the student loan tax deduction varies depending on your tax rate and the amount of student loan interest you deduct.

-As CNBC explains, it’s classified as an “above-the-line” deduction.
+The student loan tax deduction is classified as an “above-the-line” deduction.
 This means you don’t have to itemize your taxes in order to claim the deduction.
 You can directly reduce your taxable income by including the interest amount on your tax return.

 You can get a rough idea of how much you’ll save by multiplying the amount of student loan interest you can deduct by your tax bracket.
 If you paid $1,000 in student loan interest and you’re in the 22% tax bracket, you’d multiply $1,000 * 22% to determine that you’d save around $220.